Wei682/Mealwise-part/README.md

 * Stream Screen
    * Users can see all the posts.
    * Users can like and comment on a post. (optional)
+* Creation Screen
+   * Users can post photos.
+* Random Food Screen
+   * Users can use the random food generator.
 * Recipes Screen 1 (Optional)
    * Users can see recommended recipes.
    * Users can search for recipes.
-* Creation Screen
-   * Users can post photos.
 * Recipes Screen 2 (Optional)
    * Users can create their own recipes.
 * Profile Screen (Optional)